-Thus, F Ltd.'s inclusion of fixed assets not in active use and held for disposal, as inventory item in the schedule of inventory is not in line with the requirements of AS-10 and AS-2.
-Such fixed assets should be stated at lower of net book value and net realizable value and are shown separately in financial statements.
+Thus, F Ltd.'s inclusion of PPE not in active use and held for disposal, as inventory item in the schedule of inventory is not in line with the requirements of AS-10 and AS-2.
+Such fixed assets should be stated at lower of their carrying amount and net realizable value and any write down in this regard should be recognised immediately in the statement of profit and loss.